The best food in Puebla that you absolutely have to try

 Huaxmole

-Huaxmole is a typical dish from Puebla that is only prepared on special occasions, and it’s not very common to find in local restaurants.
+Huaxmole is a typical dish from Puebla that is only prepared on special occasions, and it’s not very common to find it in local restaurants.
 It’s basically stewed meat (preferably goat), chile (of course), and guaje (or huaje) seeds.

 Here is a huaxmole recipe if you wish to challenge yourself with a Mexican dish.